 “If you don’t go back, I put to your face this spray.”

 In general, the respondent described the mood as very miserable.
 He said that everybody was crying, families and children.
-The total time spent with the police was about 7 hours.
+The total time spent with the authorities was about seven hours.
 And the group got pushed back at around 4 – 5 pm the same day they started.